whelan-low/tp/docs/DeveloperGuide.md

 Step 4.
 Based on the prefixes, `AddClassCommandParser` creates an `AddClassCommand` object.
 Each command contains all the required prefixes and values to used to create the command object.

 Step 5. `LogicManager` calls `AddClassCommand#execute()`, passing `Model` as an argument.
-This method adds the specified tutorial class into the TAHelper system.
-If the module does not yet exist, it creates the module and adds it into the TAHelper system first.
+This method retrieves the class to add to the system.
-Throughout the process, error handling (e.g checking for duplicate module code and tutorial, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.
+Throughout the process, error handling (e.g checking for duplicate module code or tutorial, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.

 Step 6.
 Finally, a `CommandResult` is created and the class is added to the TAHelper system.